FLOAT will be on hiatus through Summer 2023. Please see our blog for details.

 Do I need to bring anything?

 If you wear contacts, it’s good to bring a case, your solution, and your glasses.
 You also do need to shower before and after getting in the tank, so if you have special toiletries you want, you should bring those, too.
 If you have long hair, you might want to bring a brush.
-(We do provide soap, shampoo, towels, combs, and a blow dryer.)
+(We do provide soap, shampoo, and towels.)